rokunuzzamanbhuiya/product-details/README.md

 =================================

 A Modern and Responsive Product Detials Page HTML Template.
-This Website was built with HTML and includes various UI/UX enhancements using Bootstrap, Sass, Fontawesome Icons etc.
+This Website was built with HTML and includes various UI/UX enhancements using Bootstrap, Sass, Vanila JS etc.

 ## Features
 - Responsive layout with W3C validate code.